barr-israel/barrcodes/content/posts/aoc2024/day15.md

 ```

 ## Part 1
-The output needs to be the sum of the value for each box after the robot finishes all of it's movements, calculated as it's distance from the top edge times 100 plus it's distance from the left edge.
+The output needs to be the sum of the value for each box after the robot finishes all of its movements, calculated as it's distance from the top edge times 100 plus it's distance from the left edge.
 Since calculating that sum is the easy part, I'll start with it:
 ```rust
 fn calc_score(map: &[u8]) -> usize {